Eigenvector-based acceleration strategies for gradient-type methods: Numerical observations for quadratic functionals

-Next we consider the sequence of normalized residuals and examine the components of these vectors in the eigenbasis of $A$: we define the vectors $(\beta_{i,k})_{i=1,\dots,n}$ given by $U^T g_k / \|g_k\|$ (SD) or $U^T g_k / \|g_k\|_A$ (MR) -- a vector of length 900 in both cases.
+Next we consider the sequence of normalized residuals and examine the components of these vectors in the eigenbasis of $A$: we define the vectors $(\beta_{i,k})_{i=1,\dots,n}$ given by $U^\top g_k / \|g_k\|$ (SD) or $U^\top g_k / \|g_k\|_A$ (MR) -- a vector of length 900 in both cases.
 We plot the components of these vectors in Figure~\ref{fig:betFig}, for a few values of $k$ and observe that the components of the residuals are biased toward the extremal eigenvalues.
 After 300 iterations, the normalized residual has a value very close to 1 in the direction $u_1$ and a few (less than 10) components of order $10^{-4}$ at the other end of the spectrum.
 After around $k=43$ there is not much qualitative difference between the different figures obtained.
 Similarly, we plot in Figure~\ref{fig:test_sigma} the convergence of (a few of) the normalized components $|\beta_{i,k}|$ for different values of $i$ along the iterations $k$ for both the MR and SD methods.
-It clearly appears that, asymptotically, the intermediate modes are vanishing and the residuals are mostly supported on a few of the extremal modes.
+It clearly appears that, asymptotically, the intermediate modes are vanishing and the residuals are mostly supported on a few of the extremal modes, see Lemma~\ref{lem:random} for an analysis in a simplified setting.
+Finally, in Figure~\ref{fig:test_sigma_res}, both MR and SD with $\sigma=0.8$ exhibit a faster convergence of the residuals than $\sigma=1.8$, in accordance with the discussion in \cite[Section 8]{vandendoel12} where $\sigma\in(0,1)$ is shown to be more efficient.
+This is also reminiscent of the conclusions from \cite{drtz18, fletcherLimitedMemorySteepest2012}, where steplengths whose inverses span the whole spectrum of $A$ yield faster convergence.

 \textbf{Conclusions.} We observed numerically that, in the absence of the zigzag effect, the residuals of the MR and SD methods are asymptotically supported by a few extremal eigenmodes of the matrix $A$.
 This motivates to use this extra information in order to accelerate the convergence once the residuals are well approximating eigenvectors, which is the goal of the next section.
+Moreover, when resorting to the relaxed scheme, choosing $\sigma\in(0,1)$ also gives faster convergence, justifying the practice of selecting such values for $\sigma$.
 Note that some of the observations we made in this section can be theoretically justified, see Section~\ref{sec:det_analysis}.